Rings (2017 film): Production

-Development

-In 2014, Paramount Pictures announced the third entry in the The Ring series, peoginally titled The Ring 3D, with F. Javier Gutiérrez directing, after vacating the Crow remake.
+In 2014, Paramount Pictures announced the third entry in The Ring series, originally titled The Ring 3D, directed by F. Javier Gutiérrez after vacating the Crow remake.
 In August, Paramount was in talks with Akiva Goldsman to write a third draft of the screenplay, which had previously been worked on by David Loucka and Jacob Aaron Estes.
 In November, Gutiérrez posted an Instagram photo that showed that the title of the sequel had been changed to Rings.

-Casting

-Matilda Lutz was cast in the lead role, while Alex Roe was cast as the male lead.
-Aimee Teegarden joined the cast and Johnny Galecki was cast as Gabriel, a professor who mentors and helps both Holt and Julia.

-Filming

 Principal photography on the film began on March 23, 2015, in Atlanta, and wrapped on May 31.
 Reshoots took place in July 2016.

-Post-production

 Post-production began in June 2015 at Paramount Studios, and was concluded in November 2016.

 Release

 Paramount Pictures originally set the film for a November 13, 2015, release, but the film was pulled from the schedule, and rescheduled the release date to April 1, 2016.
 The film was rescheduled again for release on October 28, 2016, to take the place of Paramount's previous October horror release staple, the Paranormal Activity series, which ended in 2015 with Paranormal Activity: The Ghost Dimension at the time.
 The film was delayed to February 3, 2017, most likely to avoid competition with Ouija: Origin of Evil, leaving the latter as the only horror film that debuted around Halloween 2016.